The extensive drainage and clearing of coastal swamps in Queensland, mostly for sugar cane, is yet another reason we must save the Daintree.

 The northern bank of the Daintree River contains good biodiversity and good fish habitat, including an isolated population of McCullough’s rainbow fish (Melanotaenia maccullochi) which is morphologically distinctive.
 The location is also home to endangered species of frogs.

-Ecologist Kristopher Kupsch identified 169 species of native plants.
+Ecologist Kristopher Kupsch surveying native plants.

-Red beech (Dillenia alata) is more common in lowland forests, particularly on coastal lowlands.
+Red Beech (Dillenia alata) is more common in lowland forests, particularly on coastal lowlands.

-Broad-leaved paperbark (Melaleuca quinquenervia)
+Broad-leaved Paperbark (Melaleuca quinquenervia)

 Cassowaries are most often found in rainforest but also use melaleuca swamps, mangroves to find food and as connecting habitat.